patbarron/pdp-6/README.md

 This may require building some tools to actually build the monitor from source (like maybe an assembler, to start with...), and get it on to a disk image to boot from.

+My goal is to emulate the instruction set and some I/O (enough to get the monitor running) - I have no intention of trying to simulate the PDP-6 at the circuit level, like https://github.com/aap/pdp6 does.

 I refer to this as a "standalone" emulator, meaning that it is not built on SIMH or some other emulation framework.
 Even though it probably could be - the SIMH PDP-10 (KA10) emulator probably has most of the code that would be required to do this, but some small differences in APR behavior between the PDP-6 and PDP-10 most